Head back to Kansas with Dorothy, fly to Never Never Land with Peter Pan, and read about the two writers that gave us these wonderful characters.

 2 cups flour 11⁄4 tsp salt 1 cup (2 sticks) unsalted butter, softened at room temperature 3⁄4 cup confectioner’s sugar

-Sift together flour and salt, set aside.
+* Sift together flour and salt, set aside.
 Place butter in a medium bowl and beat until light and fluffy (2-3 minutes).
-Gradually add confectioner’s sugar and beat until fluffy (2 mins).
-Scrape down sides of bowl, then add flour mixture and mix until just combined.
+Gradually add confectioner’s sugar and beat until fluffy (2 mins). * Scrape down the sides of the bowl, then add flour mixture and mix until just combined.

-Put dough in prepared pan and pat so that it reaches the sides and is a uniform thickness.
+* Put the dough in a prepared pan and pat so that it reaches the sides and is a uniform thickness.

-Refrigerate for 30 minutes.
+* Refrigerate for 30 minutes.
 Cut dough into 16 two-inch squares.
-Using a wooden skewer, prick all over to let steam escape
+Using a wooden skewer, prick all over to let steam escape during baking.

-Place in preheated oven and bake approximately 20 minutes.
-Rotate pan and bake another 20 minutes.
-Bake until golden brown in center approximately 40 minutes.
-Watch closely and do not over-bake or bottom will burn.
+* Place in preheated oven and bake for approximately 20 minutes.
+Rotate the pan and bake another 20 minutes.
+Bake until golden brown in the center approximately 40 minutes. * Watch closely and do not over-bake or the bottom will burn.
 Remove pan to a wire rack and cool for ten minutes.

-Remove shortbread from pan by lifting parchment paper.
+* Remove shortbread from the pan by lifting parchment paper.

 Chocolate Mocha Shortbread Wedges